-A bold claim, but considering we manage trees such as Newton’s Apple, which triggered the great scientist to create his laws on gravity, the Tolpuddle Martyrs tree, under which the first trade union was formed, and the original Irish Yew, which has produced every other Irish Yew in the world.
+We care for some of the UK’s most important trees such as Newton’s Apple, which triggered the great scientist to form his laws of gravity, the Tolpuddle Martyrs’ Tree, under which the first trade union was formed, and the original Irish Yew, which has produced every other Irish Yew in the world.

-Find out more about the trees
+Find out more

 - Ankerwyke Yew

-- Crom Castle Yews
+- Crom Yews, Castle Crom, Fermanagh, NI

 - Westbury Court Garden tree collection